gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-Shipment break up item wise with delivery date.
-Actual                      delivery will be during given dates only.
-Items will be                      delivered in group of shipments created.

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | p | boolean |  |